pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 - Get an executive outlook for a question on different files to easily access available knowledge in your documents;

-Note: This app relies on [Pathway Vector store](https://pathway.com/developers/api-docs/pathway-xpacks-llm/vectorstore) to learn more, you can check out [this blog post](https://pathway.com/developers/user-guide/llm-xpack/vectorstore_pipeline/).
+Note: This app relies on [Document Store](https://pathway.com/developers/api-docs/pathway-xpacks-llm/document_store) to learn more, you can check out [this blog post](https://pathway.com/developers/user-guide/llm-xpack/docs-indexing/).

 ## Table of contents
 - [Summary of available endpoints](#Summary-of-available-endpoints)